 Are all the Southwest Michigan lakes similar if they are close together?

-No. Lakes within a few miles of each other can differ in depth, bottom composition, clarity, and boat traffic.
+No. Lakes within a few miles of each other can differ in depth, bottom composition, clarity, boat traffic, popularity, and acreage.
 Proximity does not equal similarity.
 Each lake functions as its own micro-market with distinct buyer demand.

 It often does.
 The water source can influence clarity, bottom feel, and seasonal behavior.
 It is not the only factor, but it is a useful starting point when evaluating long-term usability.